 The libraries we mentioned above are not the only ones supported by Python.
 As a language for creating database clients, Python can be integrated with all types of databases.

-Most medium-sized applications don’t need to implement special SDKs, libraries, and API wrappers because they often have quite narrow functionality that is easy to work with using only standard Python tools.
+Most midsize applications don’t need to implement special SDKs, libraries, and API wrappers because they often have quite narrow functionality that is easy to work with using only standard Python tools.
 Instead of developing custom wrappers, they create a public API (usually a REST API) that provides access to their functionality.